 Traditional Hispanic Food

-From tacos and quesadillas to tres leches cake and margaritas, Hispanic food has become integrated into the cuisine of many Americans.
-But no matter how well-known and appreciated Hispanic cuisine is, there are many authentic Hispanic dishes you may not be familiar with.
-To honor the rich culture and heritage of people from Spain, Mexico, the Caribbean, Central America, and South America, consider celebrating National Hispanic Heritage Month in your restaurant with some of these traditional Hispanic foods!Shop All Hispanic Foods
+Hispanic cuisine has become increasingly popular among Americans, capturing their hearts and appearing on menus across the nation.
+Dishes like tacos, quesadillas, tres leches cake, and margaritas are classic crowd favorites.
+However, amidst this widespread appreciation, there are still numerous authentic Hispanic dishes that may not be as familiar to you.
+To pay homage to the diverse culture and heritage of Spain, Mexico, the Caribbean, Central America, and South America, consider celebrating National Hispanic Heritage Month in your restaurant with some of these traditional Hispanic foods!Shop All Hispanic Foods

 When Is Hispanic Heritage Month?

 Hispanic Heritage Month begins on September 15, 2023, and lasts until October 15, 2023.
 The reason Hispanic Heritage Month begins in the middle of the month is because September 15 holds cultural significance for five Latin American countries.
 It's the anniversary of independence for Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.